exosite-archive/exoline/README.md

 ----

 - copy command should check limits before copying
+- copy command should support taking input from stdin (which would be the ouput of info --recursive)
 - investigate copying resources with public: True to destination with public: False (One Platform error: restricted)
 - --name parameter to copy command so names don't conflict
 - --desconly parameter for info command, to show info as json so it can be piped to create